 Where do you keep your hands?

 Our hand movements should oscillate between the hip line and the chest.
-Especially for those who perform on stage, on a platform or in front of cameras, it is worth ensuring that our gestures do not cover our faces.
-It looks bad both on camera and from the audience level.
-If people come to hear or see us, it is worth giving them such a chance 🙂 You can imagine a red line that runs above the chest and do not cross it.
+Especially for those who perform on stage, on a platform, or in front of cameras, it is worth ensuring that our gestures do not cover our faces.
+It looks bad both on camera and from the audience’s level.
+If people come to hear or see us, is it worth giving them such a chance?
+You can imagine a red line that runs above the chest and do not cross it.
 A mirror or recording on the phone may be useful for exercising.

 How grand your gestures can be?